-Some twenty years ago, I joined a group of Italophiles from the California Bay Area and we bought an ancient ruin, a casa colonica farmhouse on the border of Tuscany and Umbria, halfway between Rome and Florence, overlooking one of the most beautiful valleys in Italy, the Val di Niccone.
+Some thirty years ago, I joined a group of Italophiles from the California Bay Area and we bought an ancient ruin, a casa colonica farmhouse on the border of Tuscany and Umbria, halfway between Rome and Florence, overlooking one of the most beautiful valleys in Italy, the Val di Niccone.
 It was the brilliant idea of our friend Katharine who eventually oversaw the restoration of our dream.
 My life was in transition, so I decided to move over to Italy to help out, stayed on and have never left.

 What holds me here?
 Certainly the beauty of the place, so much like the Napa Valley of my childhood fifty years ago, with its well-tended fields and small villages, the vineyards in the foothills and the forest rising up behind them.
 Unlike Napa Valley, the Niccone Valley has castles, several of them.